 Lifecycle Fund Asset Allocation

 Now that we know a little about Lifecycle Funds, let’s talk a little about the asset allocation.
 Asset allocation is simply the process of taking a certain number of investments (in this case the five TSP funds), and figuring out how much of your money to put into each.
 It’s a decision that everyone has to make, whether you want to or not.

 Who Picks the Funds?

 Mercer Investment Consulting does, and they’re good at it.

-Learning a little about that might be worthwhile if you’re trusting a decision based upon a consultant’s work.
-According to Wikipedia, Mercer Investment Consulting is the world’s largest HR consulting firm, and has been around since 1937, when it started as the employee benefits department at Marsh & McLennan, Inc., the company who still owns it today.
+Learning a little about that might be worthwhile if you’re trusting a decision based on a consultant’s work.
+According to Wikipedia, Mercer Investment Consulting is the world’s largest HR consulting firm and has been around since 1937, when it started as the employee benefits department at Marsh & McLennan, Inc., the company who still owns it today.
 One of Mercer’s primary business lines is performing worldwide consulting work with companies & governments who administer retirement plans like TSP.
 Without going into more detail, let’s assume the folks at Mercer Investment Consulting know what they’re doing.

 What is the Efficient Frontier?

 Now that we’ve established who makes the decisions on your L-funds, we should look a little more into how they make those decisions.
 The TSP fact sheet does a really good job of explaining the ‘efficient frontier,’ which is the basis of the L-fund asset allocation.
 Simply put, there is a risk/return relationship between any investment or any combination of investments.
 The risk is measured in standard deviation, while the return is measured in annual percentage return—you can plot any investment on a graph that reflects these two measures.